DataDog/documentation/content/en/serverless/aws_lambda/logs.md

 ## Configuration: Datadog Forwarder

+{{< img src="serverless/lambda/logs/log-autosubscription.png" alt="AWS integration configuration - under Log Collection, the Log Autosubscription section.
+On the left is a Log Sources section containing different log sources that can be toggled.
+Lambda Cloudwatch Logs is disabled." >}}

 ### Enable log collection

 1. Deploy the [Datadog Forwarder][4].
 2. In Datadog, open the [AWS integration tile][5].
 Under _Configuration_, select your AWS account and go to the _Log Collection_ tab.
+3. Under the _Log Autosubscription_ section, find the list of _Log Sources_. **Enable** _Lambda Cloudwatch Logs_.

+### Disable log collection

+1. Deploy the [Datadog Forwarder][4].
+2. In Datadog, open the [AWS integration tile][5].
+Under _Configuration_, select your AWS account and go to the _Log Collection_ tab.
 3. Under the _Log Autosubscription_ section, find the list of _Log Sources_. **Disable** _Lambda Cloudwatch Logs_.
-   {{< img src="serverless/lambda/logs/log-autosubscription.png" alt="AWS integration configuration - under Log Collection, the Log Autosubscription section.
-On the left is a Log Sources section containing different log sources that can be toggled.
-Lambda Cloudwatch Logs is disabled." >}}

-### Disable log collection

-TK

 For more information, see [Log Management][47].